microsoft/autogen/samples/apps/autogen-studio/frontend/README.md

 - please look at `.env.default`
 - make a copy of this file and name it `.env.development`
 - set the values for the variables in this file
+  - The main variable here is `GATSBY_API_URL` which should be set to `http://localhost:8081/api` for local development.
+This tells the UI where to make requests to the backend.